 Dark spots on String of Hearts' leaves are usually caused by fungal diseases, pests or the sun.
 If Ceropegia Woodii is grown somewhere dark and damp, it is quite likely black or brown spots will appear on the leaves.
 It is advisable to grow this plant in a bright and airy spot.

 Sucking pests like aphids or mealybugs will create small holes in plants leaves to feed on the juices.
 When these wounds heals, they can permanently darken.
 Unfortunately not much can be done about this once the damage is done.

 Colour loss in Chain of Hearts can be caused by lack of light, seasons and temperature.
-Loss of colour is usually noticed on the Variegated Ceropegia Woodii as when grown in ideal conditions the leaves have a pink hue, more so if they are in filtered light with a bit of harmless sun (morning sun, sun in the cooler months).
-Take away the bright light, and the pink disappears.
+Loss of colour is usually noticed on the Variegated String of Hearts as when grown in ideal conditions the leaves have a beautiful pink hue, more so if they are in filtered light with a bit of harmless sun (morning sun, sun in the cooler months). .Take away the bright light, and the pink disappears.

 The colour can also change with the seasons and temperature.
-Most succulents, including the Chain of Hearts, are more colourful once the temperature starts dropping.
+Most succulents, including the String of Hearts, are more colourful once the temperature starts dropping.
 In winter, the hearts are at their most pink.

 Seasons also affect the colour in another way- growth.
 In spring the plants race ahead with new growth and are likely to lose some colour.
 This can happen when repotting into a bigger planter too as the roots, all of a sudden, have more space, and the plant starts growing.
 Eventually, the plant will colour up again.

-Chain of Hearts is likely to grow slower indoors or when the plant is in too much shade.
+String of Hearts is likely to grow slower indoors or when the plant is in too much shade.
 The brighter the position, better the growth rate.

 Same applies to pot size.
 Bigger the pot, faster the plant will grow.
 When the Chain of Hearts is rootbound or in a small pot, it is likely to slow all growth, even in the growing season.